farahfarizi24/CycleCave/README.md

 * **The Cave system** utilises five projectors covering the front, left, right, floor, and roof.
 Each projector is connected to an individual PC running the Cycle Cave application.

 * The **IoT bike** includes a braking system but no manual turning; turns are generated automatically within the virtual environment.
 Users follow a pre-defined route as they cycle.
+The bike is connected to the main PC via Bluetooth.

 * Non-playable object movement is triggered with position radius and trigger collider objects

 ## Getting Started
 * **Internet connection required**: The IoT bike transmits movement data to the application, which calculates real-time bike movement in the virtual environment.
 Other PCs running the application receive this data and synchronize movement accordingly.
 * **Data Collection**: The system collects internal data, including user ID, speed, cadence, and time.
+Data is stored in the same folder as the executable file per session, only the PC being connected to the bike will have speed data stored within their data files.
+Naming convention follows the following format: bikeDataLog_(userID)_(YearMonthDate)_(HourMinuteSeconds).
 * This repository uses GitLFS to store big data

 ### Scenes